-In our opinion, the above mentioned and attached financial reports and statements of (Name of the Auditee (according to content titles)) for the year ..., present accurate and reliable information, except for the account areas of ... in all material respects due to the reasons explained in the "Basis for Audit Opinion".
+In our opinion, the above mentioned and attached financial reports and statements of (Name of the Auditee) for the year ..., present accurate and reliable information, except for the matters of ... in all material respects due to the reasons explained in the "Basis for Audit Opinion".